“The harder the climb the sweeter the view.”

 Don’t let perfection be the enemy of good

-As language learners, we should be aware of the fact that striving for perfection can be a double-edge sword.
+As language learners, we should be aware of the fact that striving for perfection can be a double-edged sword.
 A learner is by definition someone who doesn’t master the subject.
 Bearing that in mind when we are a bit lost, helps us to be more in tune with our lack of comprehension.
-Remember this, don’t aim for 100% of what is being said.
+Remember this: don’t aim for 100% of what is being said.
 Seek general understanding.
-You are entitled to get lost and be puzzled, it just happens.
+You are entitled to get lost; it just happens.
 It is the process of learning.
-The more you listen, the more you will grasp but don’t beat yourself up in the process.
-Simply, go at it, as often as you possibly can, which leads us to the next point, frequency.
+The more you listen, the more you will grasp, but don’t beat yourself up in the process.
+Just go at it, as often as you possibly can, which leads us to the next point, frequency.

 Practice makes perfect

-For a 10-minute input in American English, you could watch the CNN regular videos with include a link to a transcript.
+For a 10-minute input in American English, you could watch the CNN regular videos, which include a link to a transcript.

 For levels A1-2 and B1-2, you could give this one a try: https://www.newsinlevels.com/